hibachrach/techblog/_posts/2024-11-06-what_i_wish_someone_told_me_about_postgres.md

 ### JSONB can be slower than normal columns

-While JSONB is quite flexible, Postgres doesn't keep track of statistics which can mean that an equivalent query against a set of "normal" columns can be significantly slower than against a single JSONB column.
+While JSONB is quite flexible, Postgres doesn't keep track of JSONB columns' statistics which can mean that an equivalent query against a single JSONB column can be significantly slower than against a set of "normal" columns.
 [Here's a great blog post with someone demonstrating it making things 2000x slower!][jsonb_statistics_blog_post]

 [jsonb_statistics_blog_post]: https://www.heap.io/blog/when-to-avoid-jsonb-in-a-postgresql-schema